-Last week I wrote an article on meningitis W for Cotswold Allure website (click here to see the full text).
+Last week I wrote an article on meningitis W for Cotswold Allure website.
 In it, I mentioned a concept known as herd immunity (sometimes more poetically termed ‘community immunity’) and understanding the concept is central to the whole vaccine debate.

 Herd immunity occurs when a high percentage of a population is vaccinated.
 Accordingly, diseases struggle to spread as there are very few susceptible individuals to infect.